La Paz, Baja California Sur: Transportation

 La Paz is served by Manuel Márquez de León International Airport, with connecting flights on Aeroméxico Connect, Volaris, VivaAerobus, Calafia and TAR to some of Mexico's main cities (Guadalajara, Mexico City, Monterrey, Tijuana), and several northwest cities (including Chihuahua City, Ciudad Juárez, Ciudad Obregón, Culiacán, Hermosillo, Mazatlán and Querétaro).
-American Airlines also provides seasonal flights to its hubs in Dallas and Phoenix.
+Alaska Airlines provides non stop service from Los Angeles LAX several times a week.

 Two ferry services operate from the port of Pichilingue outside the city, connecting the Baja California peninsula to the mainland at Mazatlán and Topolobampo in Sinaloa.

 Roads

 Running along the coast in front of La Paz is 5 km long Malecon Road.
 The main purpose of this road is to allow easy movement across the city.
 However, it quickly became the focal point of tourist related activities with a large number of bars, restaurants and shops opening along its length.
 Since 2004 extensive development has taken place which included a large sidewalk which offers safety for large numbers of people to walk along the coastal front of La Paz.

 In September 2011, a bicycle lane was added to Malecon Road, providing cyclists protection from cars and pedestrians.

 La Paz is served mainly by two highways; Mexican Federal Highway 1 that links the south of the state from Cabo San Lucas to the north of the peninsula to Tijuana, and Mexican Federal Highway 19, that connects La Paz with the population of the south pacific towns such as Todos Santos and El Pescadero.
 It is also served by two secondary roads, the Los Planes highway (286) that connects La Paz with towns such as La Ventana, Ensenada de los Muertos and Los Planes.
 The other is the Pichilingue highway which links La Paz with its maritime port.